-- Create a brokerage account: Trading lets you speculate on rising or falling prices with CFDs, investing lets you take portion of ownership in publicly traded companies listed on the world's major stock exchanges.
+- Create a brokerage account: Trading lets you speculate on rising or falling prices with leveraged products, investing lets you take portion of ownership in publicly traded companies listed on the world's major stock exchanges.

 - Research companies: Explore information about what the company does, available financials, and details of future plans such as partnerships and product roadmaps.